 Using Boolean search terms

 You can refine your searches with some of the commonly used Boolean search terms.
 Most of these results can be better achieved by using the Only Show filters but if you're familiar with Boolean logic you might want to use both methods.

 Some examples of searches using Boolean logic:

-AND is the default search for EYB so there is no need to put AND in your searches e.g. entering chicken AND zucchini to find recipes that use both chicken and zucchini will show the same results as entering chicken zucchini
+- AND is the default search for EYB so there is no need to put AND in your searches (unless also excluding words) e.g. entering chicken AND zucchini to find recipes that use both chicken and zucchini will show the same results as entering chicken zucchini

 OR to find recipes that have either of the criteria e.g. find recipes that use either chicken or zucchini - enter chicken OR zucchini

 by adding a * to the end of a word you will find all recipes beginning with that string of characters e.g. find all recipes that use pomegranates by the author Raghavan Iyer (useful if you can't remember how to spell words) - enter pomeg* ragh*

-A more complex use of these terms e.g. find all chicken recipes that use zucchini but do not use corn or stock and is not a soup - enter chicken and (zucchini -corn or -stock or -soup)
+A more complex use of these terms e.g. find all chicken recipes that use zucchini but do not use corn or stock and is not a soup - enter chicken and (zucchini -corn or -stock or -soup).
+This last example would really be better done using filters!

 Did you find this article helpful?